edwardbaeg/speedcast/README.md

 ```
 npm install
 npm start
 ```

-The app will be running on `localhost:3000`
+The app will run on `localhost:3000`

 ## Development
 `npm run react-dev` to build with webpack

-`npm run react-dev` to start nodemon server
+`npm run server-dev` to start nodemon server

 ### Built with
 * React